giantswarm/docs/src/content/getting-started/k8s-resources/index.md

 ---
-linkTitle: Resources
+linkTitle: Kubernetes resources
 title: Kubernetes resources
-description: Pointers to the best resources about Kubernetes to get you up to speed with Kubernetes fast
+description: Pointers to the best resources about Kubernetes to get you up to speed with Kubernetes fast.
-weight: 10
+weight: 100
 menu:
   main:
     parent: kubernetes
 last_review_date: 2020-03-31
 aliases:
   - /basics/kubernetes-resources/
+  - /kubernetes/resources/
 user_questions:
   - Where can I find more Kubernetes documentation?
 owner: